johmsalas/shake.nvim/README.md

-# Plug and change
+# Shake.nvim

-- WORK IN PROGRESS: Not ready to be used by the general public

-This project allows to convert Lua functions to vim operators to easily change pieces of texts.
-For example, given a function that converts to camelCase, with this plugin, it can be a vim operator that could be applied on objects (like aw, p, i"), undone, repeated, it could even be used on macros
+Give super powers to string transformation LUA functions

+## Features

+### Lua functions as vim operator

+Add your custom vim operators.
+Wish it was easy to add your LUA functions to repeatable vim operators?
+With `shake.nvim` you get:

+- Custom key binding to apply the function on:
+  - Current line
+  - Until end of line
+  - Given a vim object, like `aw` or `p`
+  - The current word, using **LSP rename**.
+Affecting the definition and its references

+### Bulk replacement

+Given two pieces of text A and B, it searches for all of A variants (in different string cases or custom functions), and replaces the text using B. It transforms and uses B, according to the target transformation.
+String cases are prioritized over custom Lua functions

 This project also provides a set of basic `changes`:
- - String cass (see available string case conversions)
+ - String case (see available string case conversions)

-## Features

 ### Operator